 The complaint is an allegation of unlawful conduct.
 The allegations in the complaint must still be proven in court.

-*News Release by The U.S. Justice Department: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (The U.S. Justice Department).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.